astronomy-commons/lsdb/docs/tutorials/dask-cluster-tips.rst

 Setting memory limits
 .....................

-In terms of RAM allocation for each worker, we have found that returns diminish past 10 GB per each thread allocated to that worker when processing LSDB workloads.
 Usage of ``lsdb.open_catalog(columns=..., filters=...)`` may make the memory footprint much smaller, which would allow you to allocate less memory per worker, and thus use more workers and make the analysis run faster.